1. Electronics & Telecommunication

 According to the United Nations COMTRADE database on international trade in 2022, India imported $89.66 billion worth of goods from China in the first nine months of the year, which results in the highest on record for three quarters in any year.

 While at the same time, India's average applied import duty rose to 18.3% from 15% in the previous year. [*]

 If we look at India's other main trade partners, the United States of America followed China with goods worth $77.02 billion in 2021 [*] and the United Arab Emirates came in third with goods worth $43.07 billion. [*]

 India-China Trade Balance

-More specifically, the growth of the trade deficit can be attributed to two factors:
+Although the number of imports has dropped slightly in 2023, the growth of the trade deficit can be attributed to two factors:

-- A narrow basket of commodities, mostly primary, that India exports to China
+- A narrow basket of commodities.

 Major imports from China to India include consumer electronics, computer hardware, electrical parts, mechanical and electrical machinery, organic chemicals, power-related equipment, telecom, intermediate goods, plastics, and fertilizers, to name a few.